-Below is the whole list for the Capital Region, sorted highest to lowest by graduation rate.
-In years past when we've posted these rates, people have (rightly) brought up the issue of household income and the percent of students with disabilities.
-So we've included the percentage of students who were tagged as being economically disadvantaged or having a disability or limited English proficient in each district's cohort.
-(More on that below.)
+In years past when we've posted these rates, people have (rightly) brought up the issue of household income and the percent of students with disabilities as it relates to graduation rates.
+So we've included the percentage of students who were tagged as being economically disadvantaged or having a disability in each district's cohort.

 NYSED defines (doc) "economically disadvantaged" as any student whose family is enrolled in at least one of a group of public assistance programs -- among them: free or reduced price lunch, food stamps, the earned income tax credit, the Home Energy Assistance Program.
 The disabilities category can include everything from physical disabilities to learning disabilities.